 Dr. Casandra received her Bachelor of Arts Degree in Psychology and her Masters of Art in Teaching Elementary Education from Chicago State University.
 Along the way she met wonderful educators who pushed her to administration.
 She earned a second Masters of Art in Education – Administration/Supervision from University of Phoenix.
 She also had a desire to understand more about curriculum and decided to return to school to earn a Doctorate of Education in Educational Leadership/Curriculum & Instruction from University of Phoenix.
 She published her dissertation and articles with Florida International University and University of Phoenix.

 Dr. Casandra describes herself as “ready to serve” and adds, “I look forward to helping Crossing Borders Music in any way I can.
 I believe in the mission and the music!”

-Curtis Smith, President, is a Financial Associate at Thrivent Financial with a passion for working in neighborhoods where many have not had access to financial services.
-He is also President of the non-profit organization One Northside and leads the Second Unitarian Church of Chicago’s Anti-Racism Committee.
+Curtis Smith, Past President and Governance Chair, is a Financial Associate at Thrivent Financial with a passion for working in neighborhoods where many have not had access to financial services.
+He is also Past President of the non-profit organization One Northside and leads the Second Unitarian Church of Chicago’s Anti-Racism Committee.